Learning Counterfactual Distributions via Kernel Nearest Neighbors: Background and problem set-up

-\begin{assumption}[Independence across latent factors] The latent factors ${u_1, ..., u_N}$ are drawn \iid from a distribution $\Prob_u$ over some space $\mc H_u$ and independently of ${v_1, ..., v_T}$, which in turn are drawn \iid from $\Prob_v$ defined over another space $\mc H_v$. \end{assumption} Independence across row factors in \cref{assump : latent independence} is a mild condition.
+\begin{assumption}[Independence across latent factors] The latent factors ${u_1, ..., u_N}$ are drawn \iid from a distribution $\Prob_u$ on $\real^r$ and independently of ${v_1, ..., v_T}$, which in turn are drawn \iid from $\Prob_v$ defined over $\real^r$ as well. \end{assumption} Independence across row factors in \cref{assump:latent-independence} is a mild condition.
 For instance, participants in the healthcare app experiment can be independently chosen from a homogeneous super-population.
-Independence across column factors in \cref{assump : latent independence} is slightly stringent as different outcomes for the same unit might have dependence over each other.
+Independence across column factors in \cref{assump:latent-independence} is a more stringent condition as different outcomes for the same unit might have dependence over each other.
 Relaxing this assumption is left for future work as our primary focus is on tackling non-positivity and unobserved confounding, one of which we elaborate in the next condition,

-\begin{assumption}[Selection on row latent factors] Conditioned on the row factors $\mc U$, the missingness $ \mc A \defeq \sbraces{A_{i, t}}_{(i, t)\in[N] \times [T]}$ are independent of the column latent factors $\mc V$. \end{assumption} \cref{assump : unobs confounding} implies that row latent factors $\mc U$ are sufficient confounders for the missingness $\mc A$, and thus allows for unobserved confounding.
+\begin{assumption}[Selection on row latent factors] Conditioned on the row factors $\mc U$, the missingness $ \mc A \defeq \sbraces{A_{i, t}}_{(i, t)\in[N] \times [T]}$ are independent to the column latent factors $\mc V$.
+As a result, potential outcomes of interest are independent of the treatment, conditioned on $\mc U$.

+\end{assumption} \cref{assump : unobs confounding} implies that row latent factors $\mc U$ can explain the unobserved confounding between the missingness $\mc A$ and the potential outcomes.
 For instance, in a mobile health app setting~(specifically the HeartSteps study~\cite{klasnja2019efficacy}), the interventions are given at times only when the users are available, and the available times for each units are scheduled ahead of time.
-The driving factor for the available times are likely to be the daily routines or personal schedules unique to each individuals, that are otherwise not observed via data.
+The driving factor for the available times are likely to be the daily routines or personal schedules unique to each individuals, that are otherwise not observed.